nap2000/docs/admin-server.rst

 If AWS is to be used to send the SMS messages then enter the word **aws** into this field.

+SMS messages can be initiated using a notification.
+Once you have specified the URL of your SMS provider here, an option of `SMS` for the target of a notification will be selectable.
+In the notification you can specify the number to be called or a question in the submitted data that contains the number.
+The message to be sent can be specified in the "content" section of the notification.
+You can include items from the submitted data in the content by using the ${question_name} syntax.

 .. warning::

   SMS messaging may result in a cost.
 Hence it cannot be set up at the organisational level and can only be